 From here, you can walk along the rocks for about 100 yards before you have to get your feet wet to proceed on.

 When I went at a negative 1.8 foot tide, it was less than knee deep, but at other times it would be a lot more.

 Once you get out of the water, you will just want to walk along the rocks to the small cove, which is probably near where you parked.

 There is a way down near the cove as well, but I would not recommend you do it as it is very steep and sketchy.
 I have never done it and do not intend to.

 From the cove, you simply walk around the next rock, and you will be at the entrance to the cave.

 The cave is massive when you see it from this angle.
 There were a dozen or so people in it when I went, and it still felt huge.

-	The cave is a popular spot if the tides line up with sunset and you will generally see a bunch of photographers down here.
+The cave is a popular spot if the negative tides line up with sunset, and you will generally see a bunch of photographers down here.

 Take as much time as you want walking around and exploring the cave.
-Do note the tide schedules though, so it does not rise on you if you stay for a while.
+Do note the tide schedules though, so the water does not rise on you if you stay for a while.